openstack-archive/tatu/doc/source/architecture.rst

 ssh-vd
 ------

+ssh-vd may just run within the API process - To Be Decided.

 **ssh-vd** is the key component in installing an instance's host SSH certificate.
 There are two possible approaches:

 #.
 Generate private key, public key and host certificate off the instance, then install them on the instance.